Dee-Sol/algorithms/README.md

  KARATSUBA MULTIPLICATION

- Recursive algorithm for computation of product of two large integers (e.g. 64-bit) using the Karatsuba multiplication method.
+ Recursive algorithm for computation of product of two large integers (e.g. 64-bit) using Karatsuba multiplication method.